avafinger/opi-win-a64-firmware/README.md

 - Get a good PSU to power the board with the barrel conector, ensure your PSU is rated 2.5A and 5v
 - Get a good USB card reader/writer, this is really important!
+- Don't use HDMI to DVI converter if you can

 Requirements
 ------------
 - Install md5sum and git on your host PC
 - Your HOST PC must be running linux
 - check-list the items above about SD CARD, PSU and USB card reader/writer
+- Image is default to 1080P, HDMI so you need a 1080P monitor

 ### Manual installation